On longitudinal differential operators and Nash blowups: Longitudinal differential operators

-\begin{definition} A longitudinal differential operator $D$ of degree $k$ on a singular foliation $\mathcal{F}$ is said to be \emph{longitudinally elliptic} if its symbol\footnote{Recall that the latter is a function on the dual $\mathfrak D_\mathcal{ F}^*$ of the Nash blowup Lie algebroid $\mathfrak D_\mathcal{ F}\to M_\mathcal{F}$ of $\mathcal{F}$.} $ \sigma_{D}$ is a strictly positive function, except on the zero section. \end{definition} \begin{remark} Let $D$ be a longitudinal differential operator on a singular foliation $\mathcal F$. \begin{enumerate} \item $D$ is longitudinally elliptic if and only if $ p^!D$ is elliptic for the Nash blowup Lie algebroid $ {\mathfrak{D}_\mathcal F}\to M_\mathcal F$ in the sense of \cite{NistorPingAlan, zbMATH06351314}, which seems to us to be a convincing justification of the notion. \item Now, choose some $ P \in \mathcal U(\mathcal F)$ whose realization is $D$.
+\begin{remark} Let $D$ be a longitudinal differential operator on a singular foliation $\mathcal F$. \begin{enumerate} \item $D$ is longitudinally elliptic if and only if $ p^!D$ is elliptic for the Nash blowup Lie algebroid $ {\mathfrak{D}_\mathcal F}\to M_\mathcal F$ in the sense of \cite{NistorPingAlan, zbMATH06351314}, which seems to us to be a convincing justification of the notion. \item Now, choose some $ P \in \mathcal U(\mathcal F)$ whose realization is $D$.
 The symbol $ \sigma_P$ does \emph{not} need to be strictly positive outside the Helffer-Nourrigat cone by Proposition \ref{prop:pullbackHN}, so our definition does \emph{not} imply that $ P|_L \in \mathcal U(A_L)$ (see Equation \eqref{eq:PofL}) is elliptic for all leaves (although it certainly has to be elliptic on regular leaves). \end{enumerate} \end{remark}

+{Definition \ref{def:symbol-fol} above should be understood as a geometric ellipticity condition rather than a hypoellipticity criterion in the sense of Helffer-Nourrigat.
+In general, maximal hypoellipticity for longitudinal operators on singular foliations depends on finer representation-theoretic properties of the symbol, as shown in \cite{androulidakis2022pseudodifferential}, whereas Definition \ref{def:symbol-fol} only requires positivity on the desingularized symbol space $\mathfrak D_\mathcal F^*$.
+Nevertheless, this condition is natural because, after pullback to the Nash algebroid, the operator becomes elliptic in the usual Lie algebroid sense \cite{NistorPingAlan}.
+This suggests that the Nash resolution isolates the geometric part of ellipticity underlying the analytic conditions appearing in the Helffer–Nourrigat theory.
+A more detailed investigation of this relationship will be carried out in forthcoming work.}\\

-\textbf{Acknowledgments.} I acknowledge valuable discussions with Camille, and Leonid Ryvkin during the preparation of this paper.
+\textbf{Acknowledgments.} I acknowledge valuable discussions with C. Laurent-Gengoux, and L. Ryvkin during the preparation of this paper.